Rain36522/push_swap/README.md

 ## test.py

 The `test.py` script generates a string of random integers, ensuring that no two runs have the same integers.
-You can use it to replace the `INPUT` in the Makefile and run the tests with `make check`.
+You can use the output to replace the `INPUT` variable in the Makefile and run the tests with `make check`.